KipCollo/Java-Revision/spring/core/beans/Readme.md

 }

 ```
-3. Spring Beans

-- Any Java Object managed by Spring.Spring uses IoC(Bean factory or Application Context) to manage these objects.
+- **Spring Beans**:-Any Java Object managed by Spring.Spring uses IoC(Bean factory or Application Context) to manage these objects.

-#
 ## Spring Bean Annotations

 The core package implementing Spring's lightweight Inversion of Control (IoC) container.